carnifex17/Cybersecurity-Notes/Linux Basics.md

 ## Access Rights

-**У Linux є своя схема показу прав доступу за допомогою цифр, щоб було швидко і легко показати які права де. Кожні три цифри відповідають трьом правам доступу (читання, запис, виконання) для трьох різних категорій користувачів (власник, група, інші).
+**Linux has its own scheme for displaying access rights using numbers to make it quick and easy to show which rights are where.
+Each three digits corresponds to three access rights (read, write, execute) for three different categories of users (owner, group, other).
-Кожна з цих цифр може мати значення від 0 до 7, де кожне значення представляє собою комбінацію трьох можливих прав доступу:**
+Each of these digits can have a value from 0 to 7, where each value represents a combination of three possible access rights:**

->0 - Немає прав доступу (відсутність права).
+>0 - (no rights).
->1 - Виконання (execute).
+>1 - (execute).
->2 - Запис (write).
+>2 - (write).
->4 - Читання (read).
+>4 - (read).

 ---

 ### **File Rights**

-Для встановлення прав доступу за допомогою цифр, ви просто додаєте значення цифр для кожної категорії разом:
+To set permissions using numbers, you simply add the number values for each category together:
-Наприклад, `chmod 755 file.txt` встановлює такі права:
+For example, `chmod 755 file.txt' sets the following permissions:
-1. Власник має права на читання, запис і виконання (4 + 2 + 1 = 7).
+1. The owner has read, write, and execute permissions (4 + 2 + 1 = 7).
-2. Група має права на читання, виконання (4 + 1 = 5).
+2. Group has read and execute permissions (4 + 1 = 5).
-3. Інші користувачі мають права на читання і виконання (4 + 1 = 5).
+3. Other users have read and execute permissions (4 + 1 = 5).

 ---